galaxy-genome-annotation/python-chado/docs/commands/phylogeny.rst

 **Help**

-Adds an entry in the featureprop table in a chado database for each each family a gene belongs to (for use in https://github.com/legumeinfo/lis_context_viewer/).
+Adds an entry in the featureprop table in a chado database for each family a gene belongs to (for use in https://github.com/legumeinfo/lis_context_viewer/).

 **Output**